sameerdhankhar12/python-new/README.md

 Tic-Tac-Toe Game

-This is a Python implementation of the Tic-Tac-Toe game.
+This is a Python execution of the Tic-Tac-Toe game.
 You can play with another person on the same computer.

 How to Play:
 1. Run the script in visual studio.